Operational Due Diligence

 Before making investments across our investment strategies, we perform operational due diligence (ODD) to help identify material risks that could arise from the non-investment operations of investments and managers and seek to mitigate the impact where possible.

-Avoid losses caused by operational errors or fraud
+Avoid losses caused by operational errors and fraud

 Protect our client's reputation by identifying operational, regulatory, and legal issues